Sheerin-F-A/StatChicane/README.md

-A Formula 1 Stats Agent
+A Formula 1 Stats Chatbot